nandansn/python-100days/content/day-24-files-directories-paths.md

 > with open('file path') as file:
 >   file.read()

-- with code block will take care of closing the file, no explicit call to close() mthod is required.
+- 'with' code block will take care of closing the file, no explicit call to close() mthod is required.

 #### Open, write and close the file